tupl-tufts/rdl/README.md

   vs. EnclosingClass::A, the types will be different when compared with ==.

-* Inheritance of contracts

-* Macros (special types) that have macros instead of them
-+ %bool should really be %any
+* Macros, %bool should really be %any

-* struct types

-* parametric method types

-* blocks, higher order type checking
+* Method types that are parametric themselves (not just ones that use enclosing class parameters)

 * Rails types